maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 # Creating the WebApp
 Follow the steps below to create basic node application that serves up a Leaflet map and communicates with a Postgres database to show the streetcar layers we digitized.
 The tutorial is loosely based on [this tutorial from MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website) for getting the express app started.
 Then we will add some additional features for our Leaflet map and postgis routes.
-Each commit of the tutorial will be a specific step in the process.

 ## Tutorial Steps:
 - [Step 0: Get your environment set up](#step-0-get-your-environment-set-up)